Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Driver license or identification (ID) card

 If you change your name and hold a Wisconsin ID card or Wisconsin driver license, you will need to visit a Division of Motor Vehicle (DMV) service center to get a duplicate license or ID card.
-DMV customer service centers accept cash or checks only.
+DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
 Before going to a DMV service center, you will need to change your name on your social security card.
 You will need to surrender your current Wisconsin driver license or Wisconsin ID card when requesting a name change.

 A duplicate driver license will be issued to you for $14.
 A duplicate ID card costs $16.